 The simple answer is “Yes, they are!”

-Even though, there are a lot of discussions, comments and controversy on this topic.
-Ever since the beginning of the so-called “DSLR revolution” back in 2008 many filmmakers claimed that the lower resolution, the poor quality of the H.264 codec and the other technical imperfections such as the undesired artefacts such as moire and aliasing, combined with the limited 8-bit 4-2-0 colour subsampling of the cameras like Canon 550D, 5D mark II, 7D are among the most popular arguments against shooting a movie for the big screen with a DSLR.
+Even though, there are a lot of discussions, comments, and controversy on this topic.
+Ever since the beginning of the so-called “DSLR revolution” back in 2008 many filmmakers claimed that the lower resolution, the poor quality of the H.264 codec and the other technical imperfections such as the undesired artefacts like moire and aliasing, combined with the limited 8-bit 4-2-0 colour subsampling of the cameras like Canon 550D, 5D Mark II, 7D are among the most popular arguments against shooting a movie for the big screen with a DSLR.

 Nevertheless, there are still a lot of reasons why you should use your old Canon 5D Mark II or a 7D for your low-budget feature film.

 - Cost Factor – Nowadays, a DSLR like a 5D MKII or 7D could be bought at a substantially low cost.

 - Large Sensor – The sensors in those cameras are much larger than the ones being used on the BMCC, BMPCC and the Panasonic GH4.

 - Great Lowlight Capabilities – the larger sensors allow for an increase in sensitivity

 - Compact and Lightweight – The form factor is still unbeatable.

 - Interchangeable Lenses – Diversity in this segment is obvious and gives you a lot of options to choose from – EF, F-mount (Nikon), Micro Four-Thirds etc.